top of page

 Key Takeaways for Homeowners & Pros [TLDR Version]

 • Foam pans need a level base.
-If the subfloor slopes or has a crown, the pan won’t drain the way it’s designed to.
+If the subfloor slopes or has a crown, the pan won’t drain as intended.

 • On plywood, you need to control where the SLU can go.
-If you don’t dam the perimeter and holes, it’ll run like water and disappear into every void it can find.
+If you don’t dam the perimeter and holes, it’ll run like water into every void it can find.

 • Duct tape plus expandable foam is a simple way to seal the perimeter, seams, drain hole, and any gaps along the bottom plate.

 • Prime the plywood before pouring.
-That’s what helps the SLU bond instead of separating or getting weird.
+That’s what helps the SLU bond.

-• On plywood, galvanized lath is the move.
+• On plywood, galvanized lath is needed.
 Staple it down tight so the SLU has mechanical reinforcement and the floor stays stable.

 • Figure out your high spot first.
-Then measure the low spots so you can estimate average thickness and bag count before you mix.
+Then measure the low spots to estimate the average thickness and bag count before you mix.

 • Pre-measure your water and have your buckets ready.
-Once you start mixing, you’re on the clock.
+This is a time sensitive operation.

 • Start pouring at the deepest area and let it seek its level.
 Use a flat trowel to help it along, especially where it gets thin.

-• Bucket liners are underrated.
+• Bucket liners are nice to have.
 They keep your measurements consistent and cleanup is way easier.

 Tools Required